Skip to main content

 • Physical therapy to help stretch and strengthen the thigh and leg muscles

-Osgood-Schlatter disease often goes away over time.
+Osgood-Schlatter disease almost always goes away once your child's bones stop growing.
 In rare cases, your child may need surgery.

 Your child can develop Osgood-Schlatter disease again.
 To prevent that from happening, have your child:

-• Do exercises to strengthen the thigh and leg muscles.
+• Do exercises to work on flexibility and to strengthen the thigh and leg muscles.
 Your child’s healthcare provider may recommend certain exercises or physical therapy.

 • Ice the knee area after being active.
 It can ease pain and swelling.
 To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
 Never put ice or an ice pack directly on the skin.